konklone/fpki-guides/_tools/04_fpki_trust_store_management.md

 permalink: tools/trust_store_management/
 ---

-To help you update Microsoft and Apple operating system trust stores and enable PIV login for agency users, you can run this Trust Store Management Script.
-The script produces a .p7b file for Windows and a .mobileconfig file for macOS and iOS.
-You can publish these files to devices or share them via an agency intranet website. <!--Is this info correct as reworded?
-If FNR-related, DHS preference was to use the term, "certificate stores."-->
+The Trust Store Management Script is a simplified way to update your agency's trust stores and enable PIV login for users.

+You can select specific Certification Authority certificates and distribute them to devices or share them on an agency intranet website. <!--With all the CAs listed below, it appears that this script is not primarily about distributing COMMON due to removal from trust stores...?
+If shared on intranet websites, are files still primarily for network engineer use?-->

-{% include alert-info.html content="You must be a network engineer or admnistrator to run this script.
-You'll need to be familiar with Python 3.x for Windows and/or macOS and iOS." %}
+{% include alert-info.html content="You must be a network engineer or admnistrator to run this script." %}

 - [System Requirements](#system-requirements)
 - [Download Location](#download-location)